Reflex Integration / Neuro-Developmental Therapy (NDT)

 Neuro-Developmental Therapy (NDT) INPP Method is the assessment, and diagnosis of physical factors that may underlie specific learning difficulties, under achievement and behavioural problems.
 These can be overcome by undertaking a daily movement programme of prescribed exercises designed to improve the physical maturity within an individual’s central nervous system (CNS).
 The programme is completely drug free, non-invasive and appropriate for children aged 7 years and above.

-•Poor sitting posture, particularly at the meal table or when working at
+- Poor sitting posture, particularly at the meal table or when working at a desk

 If so, the INPP Developmental Movement Programme could help your child overcome these difficulties by;